rmercer33/jalancintasanctuary.com/_posts/jcs/2018-12-29-jcs-progress-report.md

 As the Sanctuary is located a little way off the road and accessed via a 3 meter wide driveway, one of the first things that needed to happen was to create room for this driveway.
-This meant our beautiful local families demolished their ancient kitchen that was across the path of the drvieway and reconstructed it on a different section of their land.
+This meant our beautiful local family demolished their ancient kitchen and reconstructed it on a different section of their land.
+This allowed driveway access into the property.

 {% comment %}
 ![](/public/img/blog/sandy/img/fencing.jpg)